-- 37 (a) The court may find that an individual is a de facto parent of a child if the individual demonstrates by clear and convincing evidence that: - 39 (1) the individual resided with the child as a regular member of the child's - 40 household for a significant period of time; - (2) the individual engaged in consistent caretaking of the child;
+- 37 (a) The court may find that an individual is a de facto parent of a child if the individual - 38 demonstrates by clear and convincing evidence that: - 39 (1) the individual resided with the child as a regular member of the child's - 40 household for a significant period of time; - 41 (2) the individual engaged in consistent caretaking of the child;

 1 (3) the individual undertook full and permanent responsibilities of a parent of the 2 child without expectation of financial compensation; 3 (4) the individual held out the child as the individual's own child; 4 (5) the individual established a bonded and dependent relationship with the child; 5 (6) another parent of the child fostered or supported the bonded and dependent 6 relationship required under paragraph (5); and 7 (7) continuing the relationship between the individual and the child is in the best 8 interest of the child.
 9 (b) An adjudication that an individual who satisfies subsection (a) is a parent is governed 10 by Sections 609 and 611.
-11 [ARTICLE] 3 12 VOLUNTARY ACKNOWLEDGMENT OF PARENTAGE 13 Reporter's Comment 14 15 16 17 18 19 20 21 22 23 24 25 26 Article 3 implements federal law.
+11 [ARTICLE] 3 12 VOLUNTARY ACKNOWLEDGMENT OF PARENTAGE 13 Reporter's Comment 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 Reporter's Comment Article 3 implements federal law.
 42 U.S.C. § 666(a)(5)(C) provides that receipt of a federal subsidy by a state for its child support enforcement program is contingent on state enactment of laws establishing specific procedures for "a simple civil process for voluntarily acknowledging paternity."
 If a state does not have such provisions or if its provisions are not in compliance with federal law, the state is at risk of losing its federal child support subsidy.
-See , e.g. , 42 U.S.C. § 666(a) (providing that "each State must have in effect laws requiring the use of the following procedures, consistent with this section and with regulations of the Secretary").
-Set also 42 U.S.C. § 654(20)(A).
+See, e.g., 42 U.S.C. § 666(a) (providing that "each State must have in effect laws requiring the use of the following procedures, consistent with this section and with regulations of the Secretary").
+See also 42 U.S.C. § 654(20)(A).
 Today, all states have adopted procedures for voluntary acknowledgments of paternity.
 Indeed, "[v]oluntary acknowledgments have become the most common way to establish the legal paternity of children born outside marriage."
-Leslie Joan Harris, Voluntary Acknowledgments of Parentage for Same-Sex Couples , 20 Am.
-U. J. GENDER SOC.
-Pol'Y & L. 467, 469-70 (2012) (footnotes omitted).
-27 28 29 Currently, Article 3 refers only to the establishment of paternity through this administrative process.
-Some members of the Drafting Committee feel that women should also be able to establish their parentage through a similar, streamlined administrative process.
-30 31 32 The Drafting Committee considered a number of the possibilities to implement this goal.
+Leslie Joan Harris, Voluntary Acknowledgments of Parentage for Same-Sex Couples, 20 AM.
+U. J. GENDER Soc.
+PoL'Y & L. 467, 469-70 (2012) (footnotes omitted).